ChenHua-Hsu/higgs_dna_tutorial/01_columnar_introduction/README.md

 If [**SWAN**](https://swan.docs.cern.ch/intro/what_is/#what-is-swan) does not work for you, you can try the following backup solutions.

-## Using VSCode to run a python notebook
+## Solution 1: Using VSCode to run a python notebook

-#### Setting up the jupyter notebook environment with micromamba

 - You can install extensions on VSCode to enable running **jupyter notebook**.
 Firstly, install the `ipykernel` and `jupyter` packages in the `higgs-dna` environment with the following commands, i.e.,